Electric vs Petrol Cars in India: Cost Compared

 | Total | Rs 1,87,000 | Rs 1,40,000 | +Rs 47,000 |

-The gap narrows each year as the car depreciates, but over 5 years you will pay about Rs 47,000 more for EV insurance.
-This partially offsets the maintenance savings.
+Gap narrows each year as the car depreciates, but over 5 years you'll pay about Rs 47,000 more for EV insurance.
+Partially offsets the maintenance savings.
+Not ideal, but not a dealbreaker either.

 Government Subsidies: FAME III and State Incentives